Artificial Wasp Nest for Caterpillar Control

 So now we must put the idea into action and see if we can find the right type of material, hole size and depth, and position of these artificial nests, to see if the right type of wasps will start using them.

 The design works!
 The first wasp houses we made filled up with mud wasp larvae very quickly, and still seem to be working almost a year later.
 We plan to put more of these around the farm and do some experiments about where to place them.
 We’ve been putting them covered areas, or under large tree branches, and that seems to be successful.
 A photo of the wasp house being used is on the right.

 You may notice that there are 2-3 sizes of holes and all of them are being used.
 I think it would have been beneficial to sand the hole edges a bit to try to remove the splinters.
 Some of these you can see have already been used and then vacated.

 NOTE: There’s another type of larger wasp that builds mud nests, usually placing them vertically as tubes on the side of your house or in my case, they loved hanging frying pans.
-Opening up these mud tubes revealed they were filled with spider!
+Opening up these mud tubes revealed they were filled with spiders!
 Not good!
 Each was larvae is killing spiders that may eat dozens of harmful insects on the farm.
-So, I recommend removing these types of mud wasps, but leave the little ones that place their larvae in mud-filled holes.
+So, I recommend removing these types of mud wasps but leave the little ones that place their larvae in mud-filled holes.

 Other Caterpillar Eaters

 Lacewings: The larvae of the lacewing insect loves to suck the life out of caterpillars.
 Read more about this bug so you can recognize their eggs and larvae to help them do their job in your plants.
 They love aphids too: Lacewing article